dappnode/DAppNodeDocs/docs/install.md

 * [docker-compose](https://docs.docker.com/compose/install/)
 * [xz](https://tukaani.org/xz/) (usually pre-installed by default on some OS)

-To install the prerequisites running this command in the terminal of the machine you want to install the DAppNode.
+To install all the above prerequisites, execute the command below in the terminal of the machine you want to install DAppNode.
-(If you already have the dependencies installed or you want to install them by your own you can skip this step)
+If you already have the dependencies installed or you want to install them on your own you can skip this step.

 ```
 sudo wget -O - https://prerequisites.dappnode.io  | sudo bash